-$\Box$ I give Consent ☐ I do not give Consent The electronic distribution (ema hools and the division to communicate with me electronically. ail) of newsletters, school updates and announcements regarding events and news (including fundraising and promotions). ☐I give Consent ☐ I do not give Consent to receive information electronical lly and will provide my email below.
-Email address: Media - Television, Radio, In ternet Media, and Divisional Video Productions As your child grows and learns, they will have the opportunity to participate in many amazing activities and experiences in our schools.
-We would like to share these positive experiences with the broader community by inviting journalists and other members of the media to visit our schools.
-Photographs, videotaping or interviews are allowed at schools only with the permission of the principal. ☐I give Consent ☐ I do not give Consent for my son/daughter (or myself a videotaped/recorded or interview as an adult student) being photographed, wed by the media.
+\Box I give Consent ☐ I do not give Consent The electronic distribution (ema hools and the division to communicate with me electronically. ail) of newsletters, school updates and announcements regarding events and news (including fundraising and promotions). ☐I give Consent ☐ I do not give Consent to receive information electronical lly and will provide my email below.
+Email address: Media - Television, Radio, In ternet Media, and Divisional Video Productions activities and experiences in our se the broader community by inviting ney will have the opportunity to participate in many amazing chools.
+We would like to share these positive experiences with g journalists and other members of the media to visit our schools.
+Views are allowed at schools only with the permission of the ☐I give Consent ☐ I do not give Consent for my son/daughter (or myself a videotaped/recorded or interview as an adult student) being photographed, wed by the media.